skupperproject/refdog/input/concepts/link.md

 <section>

-A _link_ is a site-to-site communication channel.
+A _link_ is a channel for communication between sites.
 Links serve as a transport for application connections and requests.
 A set of linked sites constitute a network.

 </section>